-When the property has not met the 40% target, eligible applicants will be selected from the waiting list whose income is at or below the Extremely Low income limit to fill vacancies until the target is met (non-alternating basis).
-Management will select the first Extremely Low income applicant on the waiting list (which may mean skipping over applicants with higher incomes) for the available unit, and then continue to select the next eligible Extremely Low income applicants until the 40% target is met.
+When the property has not met the 40% target, eligible applicants will be selected from the waiting list whose income is at or below the extremely low income limit on a non-alternating basis to fill vacancies.
+Management will select the first Extremely Low income applicant on the waiting list (which may mean skipping over applicants with higher incomes) for the available unit; and then continue to select the next eligible Extremely Low income applicants until the 40% target is met.
+The waiting list will be monitored and appropriate documentation will be kept on file.